 Nobody likes meetings, yet conversation is the heart of an agile team.
 Learn to facilitate a 3 amigos specification workshop that's fast and effective.

 Explore how adopting BDD will change your current working practices, and make decisions about how you'll implement what you've learned.

 Learn how to write specifications that not only document how your system behaves, but are guaranteed to be accurate.

-Book BDD Fundamentals Next date: 29 April 2014, London
+Book BDD Fundamentals Next date: 22 October 2014, Berlin, Germany

 BDD Applied Two-day technical workshop for developers, testers and architects.

 With practical examples, we'll show you how to decide which scenarios should be expressed in business-readable tests, and which belong as unit tests, so you can avoid becoming overwhelmed by detail.

 Good tests are a valuable asset, but poorly-maintained tests become a burden.
 We'll show you how to structure your tests so they stay fun to work with in the long run.

 There are as many methods of automating an application as there are development stacks.
 We'll help you pick the right tool for the job, and give you a chance to practice using it while we're around to help.

 You're probably working on existing projects rather than starting shiny new ones.
 We'll show you pragmatic steps to enjoy the benefits of BDD on an existing application with no test coverage.